© (c) Willy Brunner / Lenk-Simmental Tourismus AG

 Leiterli - Haslerberg - Lägermedi - Trüttlisbergpass - Tube - return

-• For snowshoe tours, the appropriate equipment and the necessary specialist knowledge (avalanche awareness, alpine skills) are mandatory!
-If you have no experience in assessing the avalanche situation in open terrain, it is better to go on a snowshoe tour with a trained mountain guide.
+• For snowshoe tours, the appropriate equipment and necessary expertise (avalanche knowledge, alpine skills) are mandatory!
+If you have no experience in assessing avalanche conditions in open terrain, it is better to go snowshoeing with a certified mountain guide.

-• We recommend the following equipment: sturdy and waterproof hiking boots, light to medium rucksack, protection against the cold, sun protection, hiking poles, first-aid kit, snacks, tea in a thermos flask.
+• We recommend the following equipment: sturdy and waterproof mountain boots, light to medium backpack, cold protection, sun protection, hiking poles, small first aid kit, snacks, tea in a thermos bottle.